LoginRadius/engineering-portal/content/blog/a-journey-through-react-hooks/index.md

  2. componentDidUpdate
  3. componentWillUnmount

 Let's understand the `useEffect()` hook by taking the above example.
-So let's say I want to change the message 1 second after the component as mounted.
+So let's say I want to change the message 1 second after the component is mounted.

 ```jsx
 import React, { useState, useEffect } from "react";